aritraghsh09/GaMPEN/docs/source/index.md

 ![Introductory Image](./../assets/intro_image.png)

 ***
 The Galaxy Morphology Posterior Estimation Network (GaMPEN) is a novel machine learning framework that estimates Bayesian posteriors (i.e., values + uncertainties) of morphological parameters for arbitrarily large numbers of galaxies.

-GaMPEN also automatically crops input galaxy images to an optimal size before morphological parameter estimation.
+As the above image shows, GaMPEN uses a Spatial Transformer Network (STN) to first automatically crop input images to an optimal size and then uses a Convolutional Neural Network (CNN) to predict joint posterior distributions of user-specified structural/morphological parameters.

 ## First Steps with GaMPEN
 1. Follow the installation instructions and quick-start guide in [Getting Started](./Getting_Started.md).
 2. Go through the [Tutorials](./Tutorials.md) to learn how to use GaMPEN for a variety of different tasks.
 3. Review the [Using GaMPEN](./Using_GaMPEN.md) page to dive into the details about the various user-facing functions that GaMPEN provides.

-We also recommend going through the publications referred to at the bottom of this page.
-However, for a quick blog-esque introduction to the most important features of GaMPEN, please check out [this page](http://www.astro.yale.edu/aghosh/gampen.html).
+For a quick blog-esque introduction to the most important features of GaMPEN, please check out [this page](http://www.astro.yale.edu/aghosh/gampen.html).
+For a deep-dive, please refer to [Ghosh et. al. 2022](https://iopscience.iop.org/article/10.3847/1538-4357/ac7f9e)

-Note that if you want to access the publicly released trained models + morphological parameters for the Hyper Suprime-Cam (HSC) survey, please refer to the [Public Data Release Handbook](./Public_data.md) page.
+Note that if you want to access the publicly released trained models + morphological parameters for specific surveys (e.g., Hyper Suprime-Cam), please refer to the [Public Data Release Handbook](./Public_data.md) page.

 ## What Parameters and Surveys can GaMPEN be Used for?

-The publicly released GaMPEN models can be used to estimate the bulge-to-total light ratio, effective radius, and flux of galaxies in the Hyper Suprime-Cam (HSC) survey till $z < 0.75$.
+The publicly released GaMPEN models are turned to predict specific parameters for specific surveys.
+For example, our Hyper Suprime-Cam (HSC) models can be used to estimate the bulge-to-total light ratio, effective radius, and flux of HSC galaxies till $z < 0.75$.

 **However, GaMPEN models can be trained from scratch to determine any combination of morphological parameters** (even different from the ones mentioned above -- e.g. Sersic Index) **for any space or ground-based imaging survey**.
 Please check out our [FAQs](./FAQs.md) page for our recommendations if you want to train a GaMPEN model tuned to a specific survey.
 Also, don't hesitate to contact us if you want our help/advice in training a GaMPEN model for your survey/parameters.

 ## More Details About GaMPEN

 ### GaMPEN's Architecture
-GaMPEN consists of a two sequential neural networks, a Spatial Transformer Network (STN) followed by a Convolutional Neural Network (CNN).
-The STN automatically crops input galaxy images to an optimal size before morphological parameter estimation.
-The CNN then estimates the joint posterior probability distributions of the morphological parameters
+GaMPEN consists of a two sequential neural network modules -- a Spatial Transformer Network (STN) and a Convolutional Neural Network (CNN).
+The image below shows the detailed architecture of both these networks.
+Note that both the networks are trained simulataneously using the same loss function and optimizer.
+For further details about the architecture, please refer to [Ghosh et. al. 2022](https://iopscience.iop.org/article/10.3847/1538-4357/ac7f9e) or the `vgg16_w_stn_oc_drp.py` file in the `GaMPEN/ggt/models/` directory.

 ![GaMPEN architecture](../assets/GaMPEN_architecture.png "Architecture of GaMPEN")

 ### GaMPEN's Posteriors/Uncertainties
 To predict posteriors, GaMMPEN takes into account both aleatoric and epistemic uncertainties.
 It uses the negative log-likelihood of the output parameters as the loss function combined with the Monte Carlo Dropout technique.
 GaMPEN also incorporates the full covariance matrix in the loss function, using a series of algebraic manipulations.

-The uncertainties/posteriors produced by GaMPEN have been shown to be extremely well-calibrated ($\lesssim 5\%$ deviation)
+The uncertainties/posteriors produced by GaMPEN have been shown to be extremely well-calibrated ($\lesssim 5\%$ deviation.
+As shown in [Ghosh et. al. 2022b](https://arxiv.org/abs/2212.00051) this represents a significant improvement over state-of-the-art light profile fitting tools which underestimate uncertainties by $\sim15\%-60\%$ depending on the brightness of the source.

 ### Predictional Stabiltily Against Rotational Transformations
 The video below shows the stability of predictions made by trained GaMPEN HSC models when an input galaxy image is rotated through various angles.
-GaMPEN's predictions of all three output parameters are stable against rotations.
+As can be seen, GaMPEN's predictions of all three output parameters are fairly stable against rotations.

 ![Rotational Transformation](./../assets/real_data_gampen_video.gif "Rotational Transformation")

-## Publication
+## Publications

-GaMPEN was initially introduced in this [ApJ paper](https://iopscience.iop.org/article/10.3847/1538-4357/ac7f9e).
+GaMPEN was initially introduced in 2022 in this [ApJ paper](https://iopscience.iop.org/article/10.3847/1538-4357/ac7f9e).

 Since then, GaMPEN has been used in a number of other publications.
 We always try to maintain an updated record of GaMPEN's trained models and catalogs produced [on this page](http://gampen.ghosharitra.com/)

 ## Attribution Info.

-Please cite the below mentioned publication if you make use of this software module or some code herein.
+Please cite the below mentioned publication if you make use of GaMPEN or some code herein.

 ```tex
    @article{Ghosh2022,